 4. Then there’s the alternate flight plan.
 If JFK has been closed, consider taking a flight to Newark, or Danbury, Connecticut, or even Philadelphia.
 Then rent a car, take a taxi, or get a ride from a loved one from there home.

 5. Speaking of taking a taxi, that may also be an option.
 However, that could cost a pretty penny and they probably wouldn’t drop you right off in New York during a terrorism crisis.
 Thus, you’d likely to have to do the same from a nearby point (get a ride somehow).

 6. Finally, you could rent a car.
 Some rental car companies still allow you to drive cross country and drop the car off at a dealer at your destination.

 Being stranded at the airport as a consequence of a terrorist attack is a risk people face when they travel out of state or even out of the country.

 Further, if you need to get home because of a major problem like a terrorist attack with a weapon of mass destruction, you’ll need to weigh the dangers regarding coming home immediately, to waiting a few days before setting out for home (a nuclear attack results in radiation being dispersed for many miles by the wind, contaminating anything it comes in contact with, with toxic effects on humans, leading to death in some, cancers in others; seek shelter immediately following the blast, and then wait a few days before heading in the direction of home, if home is in any direction of where a nuclear weapon has detonated).

 This is why you and your family should all know what to do in the event of a worst case scenario.

-If one of you isn’t there, they may still be alright; everyone needs to be on the same page — get home as soon as possible.
+If one of you isn’t there, they may still be alright; everyone needs to be on the same page — get home as soon as possible (this is where it’s important to make sure your family all have a get home bag).
 If the area where “home” is has suffered disaster, choose a “Plan-B” location, and even a “Plan-C” … each one in the most probable direction of safety.